MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/collaboration.md

 MyAnalytics counts your audio calls, video calls, and chats (instant messages) that occur in Teams and in Skype for Business as collaboration activities, which are calculated as follows:

-* Each chat or instant message that *you send* counts as 30 seconds.
+* Each chat or instant message that *you send* counts the time as 30 seconds.
-* Each chat that *you receive* counts as zero seconds because empirically, time spent on sent messages is a good predictor of the total duration of Teams and Skype for Business sessions.
+* Each chat that *you receive* counts as zero seconds in time because empirically, time spent on sent messages is a good predictor of the total duration of Teams and Skype for Business sessions.
+* Each chat or instant message within a 15-minute window of time is counted as one chat.
 * For each impromptu call, MyAnalytics uses the actual duration of the call.
 An impromptu or ad hoc call is an unscheduled call that’s not included in your calendar.
 * For calls that are scheduled as meetings in your calendar, the time counts as zero seconds because these calls are already being counted as meeting time.